d3sformal/panda/README.md

 ## Prerequisites ##

 1. **Java 7**
-To be able to run Abstract Pathfinder, it is necessary to have JDK 7 installed on your system.
+To be able to run <span style='font-variant: small-caps;'>Panda</span>, it is necessary to have JDK 7 installed on your system.
 You can download the JDK 7 directly from the [Oracle web site](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).

 2. **MathSAT 5**